ros2/ros2_documentation/source/Concepts/About-ROS-2-Parameters.rst

 Parameters are addressed by node name, node namespace, parameter name, and parameter namespace.
 Providing a parameter namespace is optional.

-Each parameter consists of a key and a value, where key is a string and the value could be one of the following types: bool, int64, float64, string, byte[], bool[], int64[], float64[] or string[]
+Each parameter consists of a key and a value, where the key is a string and the value could be one of the following types: bool, int64, float64, string, byte[], bool[], int64[], float64[] or string[]

 For an hands-on tutorial with ROS parameters see :ref:`ROS2Params`.